gfolego/datasciencecoursera/getdata-011/CodeBook.md

     1. Calculate the mean value of each group
     1. Finally, the generated dataset is saved to a file

-The tidy dataset will be saved in a file named `UCI_HAR_Dataset_Tidy.txt` in the working directory.
+The tidy dataset will be saved in a file named [UCI_HAR_Dataset_Tidy.txt](UCI_HAR_Dataset_Tidy.txt) in the working directory.

 ## Data variables

-Variable `Activity` is of class `character` and `SubjectID` is of class `integer`.
+- Variable `Activity` is of class `character` and `SubjectID` is of class `integer`.
+- All the other variables are of class `numeric`.

-`Activity` is one of: Laying, Sitting, Standing, Walking, Walking Downstairs, Walking Upstairs.
+- `Activity` is one of: Laying, Sitting, Standing, Walking, Walking Downstairs, Walking Upstairs.

-`SubjectID` is a number between 1 and 30.
+- `SubjectID` is a number between 1 and 30.

-All the other variables are of class `numeric`.
+- Variable name transformations are performed in [lines 98-109 of run_analysis.R](run_analysis.R#L98-L109).
+The resulting names should be straightforward to understand, given the [feature description](#feature-description) above.
+Please keep in mind that the values are actually the average of each variable for each activity and each subject, as described in the [project description](README.md#course-project).

+The variables are presented in the [UCI_HAR_Dataset_Tidy.txt](UCI_HAR_Dataset_Tidy.txt) in the following order, with their respective names:

 1. Activity
 1. SubjectID